HectorVilas/odin-tic-tac-toe/README.md

 The code:

-- ❌function factory for players
+- ✔️function factory for players
 - - ❌store name
-- - ❌store cross or circle for play area
+- - ✔️store cross or circle for play area
-- ❌module pattern for board
+- ✔️module pattern for board
 - ❓module pattern for rules (or in board too)

 The game:
 - ❌start asking for players names (player1 and player2 at default)
 - ✔️draw the board, empty
 - ❌at random one of the player starts
-- ❌player1 places circles and player2 crosses
+- ✔️player1 places ~~circles~~ crosses and player2 ~~crosses~~ circles
-- ❌each time a player places a mark, it's the other player's turn
+- ✔️each time a player places a mark, it's the other player's turn
-- ❌marks can only be placed at empty spaces
+- ✔️marks can only be placed at empty spaces
-- ❌each play, the win condition checks the board
+- ✔️each play, the win condition checks the board
-- - ❌3 marks of the same player must form an horizontal, vertical or diagonal line
+- - ✔️3 marks of the same player must form an horizontal, vertical or diagonal line
 - - ❌if there's a line, the game ends, the player that made the line wins
-- - ❓when another game starts, first play is for the player that lost
+- - ✔️when another game starts, first play is for the player that lost
 - - ❓on a tie, the starting player is chosen at random